 As for the preparedness of the vehicle itself, you should look at the chassis, brakes (including pads, fluid and drum), final drive and fluids.
 Checking and changing the engine oil might not be something that you have to do before every single journey, but you should do so at least every 6000 kilometres.
 Of course, this also depends on your driving style.
 In order to ensure that you have control over the vehicle, you might want to inspect your clutch, brake and throttle operation.
 If anything is off, a slight adjustment might have to be made.
 Lastly, you may want to take the vehicle to a professional mechanic, in order to ensure that everything is in a proper working order.

-When it comes to the issue of additional equipment, there are some gadgets that could customize your trip and make it unique.
+When it comes to the issue of additional equipment, there are some gadgets that could make your next trip safe, fun, and stress-free.
 Here are five of them.

 1. GPS device

 The very first thing you need is a reliable navigation system.
 Instead of having to pull over every time you want to examine a road map, you can find your way while you’re on the motorbike.
 Also, keep in mind that some devices offer other features, as well, like radio, video and even gaming programs that you can engage in on your stops.
 However, while multi-media is fine, the GPS function is still your first priority.
 One more thing worth checking out is whether the device is Bluetooth or Wi-Fi based.

 2. Personal power supply

 A personal power supply is a device that’s easy to overlook or underestimate, yet, it’s also something that’s incredibly useful for more than several reasons.
 First of all, you can use it as a jump-starter, which could end up being life-saving in some scenarios.
 Second, you can use it as a power supply for the rest of the gadgets from this list, as well as your smartphone, MP3 player and similar devices.
 Moreover, the majority of personal power supplies come with a flashlight installed, which means that it also becomes an essential part of your toolbox.